ThatCADataScientist/Hackathon-Revenue_per_Outlet/README.md

 - Outlet_Type=	Whether the outlet is just a grocery store or some sort of supermarket
 - Item_Outlet_Sales=	Sales of the product in the particular store.
 This is the outcome variable to be predicted.

+# Steps used during the project
+1) Exploratary Data Analysis-
+  - Correlation with Target Variable
+  - Plot to know the Target Variables distribution
+  - Distplot to check the skewness of every Continous Feature
+  - Stacked Bar plot to know the count of every Categorical Feature

+ 2) Preprocessing and Feature Engineering -
+  - Filling missing values
+  - Dealing with the Skewness of the data by using scalers
+  - Adding new Features to the Dataset
+  - Scaling the continous columns
+  - One hot Encoding on the categorical columns

+  3) Applying models-
+  - The problem is a Regression problem used for prediction
+  - Various models were used on the above data
+  - The best two performing were the Catboost Regressor and the Stacking Ensemble Regressor Method

+  4) Evaluation Metric-

+   - Model performance was evaluated on the basis of the prediction of Outlet_sales and the metric to judge it was Root Mean Squared Error.

+   - Error for Catboost Classifier-

+   - Error for Ensemble Classifier-

 # Executive Summary
 1) Product Segmentation and Advertising -
   Companies spend a handsome amount of money on advertising for enhancing their turnover.
 Advertising should be considered on products based on their sales and profits per unit and in totality.
 With this the company can segment and segregate products.
 They could either use Pareto Analysis (80/20 Rule) for advertising or on the other hand they could increase advertising for low profitable products to enhance their sales.